-Wilsonii olive trees are a famous and easy-to-grow tree that provides year-round shade.
-The grand splendor of the scenery is a superb complement to a variety of different views.
-This cultivar, which produces no fruit, is descended from the Manzanillo.
-Once grown, it is drought tolerant and fire and disease-resistant.
+Wilsonii olive trees are popular and easy-to-grow trees that provide year-round shade.
+The grand splendor of the tree is a superb complement to a variety of different landscapes.
+This cultivar, which does not produce fruit, is descended from the Manzanillo.
+Once established, it is drought-tolerant and resistant to fire and disease.
 Multiple-trunked trees provide a dramatic effect and highlight the beauty of this olive tree variety.
-As a result of its resilience and adaptation, this tree may survive for hundreds of years.
-The Wilsonii olive tree is a non-fruiting specimen and will not produce the mess of olives without generating the pollen that aggravates many people with allergies.
+Due to its resilience and adaptability, this tree may survive for hundreds of years.
+The Wilsonii olive tree is a non-fruiting specimen and will not create the mess of olives nor generate the pollen that aggravates many people with allergies.

-Wilsonii olive trees are exceedingly versatile and thrive in ordinary well-drained, slightly alkaline soils.
-Just water profoundly and often over the first few growing seasons to help the plant build a strong root system.
-Once established, lessen the frequency of application; it is drought tolerant.
-Yet, protect young or freshly transplanted plants from winter weather extremes.
+Wilsonii olive trees are exceedingly versatile and thrive in ordinary, well-drained, slightly alkaline soils.
+Water deeply and frequently during the first few growing seasons to help the plant build a strong root system.
+Once established, reduce the frequency of watering, as it is drought-tolerant.
+However, protect young or freshly transplanted plants from extreme winter weather.

 |Scientific Name||Olea Europaea ‘ Wilsonii’|